Nancy Rothwell: President and vice-chancellor

 In January 2010, Rothwell was appointed deputy president and deputy vice-chancellor.
 Until Alan Gilbert retired she was acting president due to his sick leave.
 On 21 June 2010, she was appointed president and vice-chancellor of the University of Manchester.
 She assumed her post on 1 July 2010, succeeding Gilbert, who had retired after nearly six years.
 She became the first woman to lead the University of Manchester or either of its two predecessor institutions.
 Commenting on her appointment, she said: "I am honoured and delighted to be invited to lead the University at this exciting time.
 I am determined to maintain the strategic focus that we have developed over the past six years and to work closely with colleagues to identify new priorities and opportunities for the University in the very challenging external environment that we will face over the next few years."

 The chairman of the appointment panel and chairman-elect of the university's board of governors, Anil Ruia, said: "Dame Nancy will bring her own distinctive strengths, perspective and style to the role of President and Vice-Chancellor which will enable the University to build upon the remarkable progress that we have made under Professor Alan Gilbert's leadership."
-In 2009, Rothwell became the first president of the Society of Biology, now the Royal Society of Biology.
+In 2009, Rothwell served as the first president of the Society of Biology.

 In May 2020, Rothwell was appointed as the chair of the Russell Group, starting September 2020.
 The group represents 24 of the leading universities in the UK.

-In March 2021, there was a vote of no confidence regarding Rothwell’s position as President and vice-chancellor by the students of the University of Manchester.
-The result announced on 12 March 2021 was 89% in favour of no confidence, however Rothwell remained in her position at the University.

 In 2023 it was announced that Rothwell would stand down as President and Vice-chancellor of the University in 2024.